-- (a) The department shall pay for the following: - (1) medically appropriate and medically necessary clinical laboratory services, for which the laboratory holds certification according to the provisions of CLIA, which are listed in the department's fee schedule; and - (2) for HealthTrack and HealthTrack Special Services. - (b) Limitations on covered services shall be as follows: - (1) payment shall not be made for laboratory fees to the physician, nurse-midwife, nurse practitioner, or referring laboratories for services performed in a separate private laboratory; - (2) when laboratory services are performed in a private laboratory, billing for the service shall be made by the laboratory.
-Payment shall not be made to the referring physician, nurse-midwife, nurse practitioner, or to another laboratory which has referred the specimen to the performing laboratory for testing; - (3) payment shall not be made for testing and analysis which is available free of charge; and - (4) payment shall not be made for any procedures or services of an unproven, educational, social, research, experimental, or cosmetic nature; for services in excess of those deemed medically necessary and medically appropriate to treat the client's condition;
+(1) medically appropriate and medically necessary clinical laboratory services, for which the laboratory holds certification according to the provisions of CLIA, which are listed in the department's fee schedule; and

+(2) for HealthTrack and HealthTrack Special Services.

+(1) payment shall not be made for laboratory fees to the physician, nurse-midwife, nurse practitioner, or referring laboratories for services performed in a separate private laboratory;

+(2) when laboratory services are performed in a private laboratory, billing for the service shall be made by the laboratory.
+Payment shall not be made to the referring physician, nurse-midwife, nurse practitioner, or to another laboratory which has referred the specimen to the performing laboratory for testing;

-or for services not directly related to the client's diagnosis, symptoms, or medical history.
-(Adopted effective May 10, 2000)
+(3) payment shall not be made for testing and analysis which is available free of charge; and or for services not directly related to the client's diagnosis, symptoms, or medical history.